Megha1001/NextStep/DSA-Practice/NeetCode150.md

             stack.push((double)(target - p[0])/p[1]); //time when it reach the target

-            //check for adjancent if it collid --> note : Its only one if not while if(stack.size() >= 2 && stack.peek() <= stack.get(stack.size() - 2)){
+            //check for adjancent if it collid --> note : Its only one if not while
+            //If the current car reaches the target earlier than the car infront of it, it will catchup -> they form one fleet if(stack.size() >= 2 && stack.peek() <= stack.get(stack.size() - 2)){
                 stack.pop();
             }